 - 6.2 The Government has acknowledged that different licensing approaches may be appropriate for the promotion of the licensing objectives in different areas.
 The 2003 Act gives the Licensing Authority power to make decisions regarding licensed opening hours as part of the implementation of its licensing policy statement.
-The guidance recognises that local Licensing Authorities are best placed to make such decisions based on their local knowledge and in consultation with other responsible authorities.
-However, the Licensing Authority will always consider each application on its own merit and will not impose predetermined licensed opening hours, without giving individual consideration to the merits of each application. - 6.3 Consideration will be given to the individual merits of each and every application.
+The guidance recognises that local licensing authorities are best placed to make such decisions based on their local knowledge and in consultation with other responsible authorities.
+However, the Council will always consider each application on its own merit and will not impose predetermined licensed opening hours, without giving individual consideration to the merits of each application. - 6.3 Consideration will be given to the individual merits of each and every application.
 However, it is recognised, following Government recommendation, that flexible licensing hours permitting the sale of alcohol are important to ensure that concentrations of customers leaving premises simultaneously are avoided.
 Fixed and artificially early closing times promote, in the case of sales of alcohol, rapid binge drinking close to closing times; and are a key cause of disorder and disturbance when large numbers of customers are required to leave premises simultaneously.
-This in turn produces friction, particularly between young people, and gives rise to disorder and peaks of noise and other nuisance behaviour particularly in and around late night fast food outlets, taxi ranks and other sources of transport. - 6.4 Consideration will be given to imposing stricter conditions in respect of noise control where premises are situated in mainly residential areas.
-This will particularly apply in circumstances where, having regard to the location, size and nature of the licensed premises, it is likely that disturbance will be caused to residents in the vicinity of the premises, or its environs, by concentrations of people either present or leaving during normal night-time sleeping periods (23.00hrs to 07.00hrs). - 6.5 The Licensing Authority recognises that longer and varied licensing hours for the sale of alcohol may avoid large numbers of people leaving premises at the same time, which in turn could reduce the friction focused on late night fast-food outlets, taxi ranks, and other sources of transport that can lead to disorder and disturbance.
-Nevertheless, they may need to be satisfied that suitable arrangements are in place to ensure public transport is available at appropriate times and that the Licensing Objectives regarding the Prevention of Public Nuisance or of Crime & Disorder are not compromised.
-This aspect should, therefore, be addressed in operating schedules in the appropriate circumstances. - 6.6 The Council will generally consider the licensing of shops, stores and supermarkets to sell alcohol for consumption off the premises at any time they are open for shopping.
+This in turn produces friction, particularly between young people, and gives rise to disorder and peaks of noise and other nuisance behaviour particularly in and around late night fast food outlets, taxi ranks and other sources of transport. - 6.4 The Licensing Authority recognises the aim of reducing concentrations and achieving slower dispersal of people from licensed premises through a variety of opening and closing times.
+Arbitrary restrictions that will undermine this principle of flexibility will, where possible, be avoided.

+6.5 The Licensing authority will generally consider the licensing of shops, stores and supermarkets to sell alcohol for consumption off the premises at any time they are open for shopping.
 However, it may consider that in some circumstances there are very good reasons for restricting those hours and these are detailed in paragraphs 7.1 to 7.13 below.